 How many people stay on Fetlar?

-There are currently just over 60 people permanently residing on Fetlar.
+There are currently 68 people permanently residing on Fetlar.

 How do I get there?

 From within Shetland, you can get to Fetlar by car or bus and ferry.
 From outside Shetland please see our transport page.

 It is not an especially cheap holiday option, but by watching for special offers the costs can be reasonable.
 Peak season is usually busy and offers are usually very limited.